 If you’re unable to get enough iron, folate, and magnesium through the food you eat, talk to your doctor about taking supplements.

-Some people report that avoiding gluten eases RLS.
-Gluten is a protein found in wheat, barley, and rye.
-It’s found in foods such as breads and baked goods, as well as in some condiments, soups, and salad dressings.
+Gluten is found in foods such as breads and baked goods.
+It can also be found in some condiments, soups, and salad dressings.

-There isn’t any scientific evidence that gluten causes RLS.
-If you feel gluten may be behind your symptoms, consider eliminating gluten for a few weeks to see if your symptoms improve.
+If you feel gluten may be behind your symptoms, talk to your doctor.

 If you’re pregnant and have RLS symptoms, you should talk to your doctor about getting your iron levels checked.
 If they’re low, your doctor may recommend eating more iron-rich foods or taking iron supplements.

-If diet and lifestyle changes don’t help, your doctor may prescribe antiepileptic drugs, opioids, and certain benzodiazepines.
-According to a 2008 study, these drugs are safe to use during pregnancy.
-Because all drugs pass through the placenta to your unborn baby, you should use the least amount necessary for the shortest amount of time.
+If diet and lifestyle changes don’t help, your doctor may prescribe anti-epileptic drugs, opioids, and certain benzodiazepines.
+According to a 2020 study, these drugs are safe to use during pregnancy.
+However, some may need to be stopped for breastfeeding.

 In many cases, pregnancy-related RLS goes away on its own after your baby is born.

-Other changes that may help relieve RLS include:
+Other changes that may help relieve symptoms of RLS include:

 • quitting smoking